bozeklab/histo-miner/README.md

 This repository contains the code for ["Histo-Miner: Tissue Features Extraction With Deep Learning from H&E Images of Squamous Cell Carcinoma Skin Cancer"](https://arxiv.org/abs/2505.04672) paper.

+**Very Imporant Note:**
+The published work is missing 7 paragraphs from accepted manuscript that were lost during formatting.
+As of 16.03.2026, we are contacting the editorial office to include these paragraphs in the published work.

+I would recommend to refer to the last pre-print version of the manuscript on ArXiv, that is up to date, in the meantime (see link above).

 ## Presentation of the pipeline

 <p align="center">